shinobi-c0de/shinobi-code/docs/index.md

     alt: Logo
 features:
   - title: One Click Install
-    details: Shinobi-Code is a webapp, no need to download any dependencies.
+    details: Shinobi Code is a webapp, no need to download any dependencies.
 Zero headaches with PIP/NPM.
     icon: 📦
   - title: Fast and Modern
-    details: Perform a variety of Jutsus as seen in Naruto anime.
+    details: Perform a variety of Jutsu as seen in Naruto anime.
 Instantly detects and is lightweight on memory.
     icon: 🚀
   - title: Do you need Help?
-    details: Are you encountering problems?
+    details: Are you encountering problems ?
 Then you can create an issue or discussion topic on GitHub so that others can help you.
     icon: 🤝
 ---